 - All grey fleet vehicle's must be road legal so state this in your policy.
 Don't forget to mention that this includes tyre tread depth.

 - Most grey fleets reimburse fuel using Approved Mileage Allowance Payments (AMAP).
 If you do, outline your procedure in your fleet policy.
 AMAP rates take into account vehicle purchase and running costs like fuel, maintenance, insurance and depreciation.
-If you are paying a monthly allowance or annual lump sum to opt-out drivers, you should consider reducing their pence per mile reimbursement to below AMAP rates.
-(AMAP for 2015-16 is 45p per mile for the first 10,000 business miles and 25p per mile for every mile thereafter.)
+If you are paying a monthly car allowance or annual lump sum to opt-out drivers (in lieu of a company car, for example), you should consider reducing their pence per mile reimbursement to below AMAP rates.
+(AMAP in 2018 is 45p per mile for the first 10,000 business miles and 25p per mile for every mile thereafter.)

 - We love vintage motors and kit cars but are they appropriate for business journeys?
 If your employees opt to drive their own car rather than take public transport, your fleet policy is the apt place to set some vehicle type rules to make sure all vehicles are fit for purpose and road legal.
 Likewise, an employee arriving to a client meeting in a rusty Mini Metro isn't doing your brand any favours so consider setting a vehicle age limit - even if it is a generous one.